Which is the best

 US.
 Each Typhoon class submarine carried 20 of these missiles.

-only one boat, the Dmitry Donskoy, remains operational.
+only one boat, the Dmitry Donskoy, remained operational.
 However it

 to carry the new